vivecuervo7/fastendpoints-mediatr-examples/presentation/pages/11-entity-mapping.md

 </div>

 <!--
-The last thing we'll cover in terms of a basic endpoint is the wrappers that FastEndpoints gives us around mapping between our entities and their request or response DTOs.
+The last thing we'll cover in terms of a basic endpoint are the wrappers that FastEndpoints gives us around mapping between our entities and their request or response DTOs.

 [click] A `Mapper` file is often introduced, which holds some code that simply maps to [click] and from [click] our entity. [click]

+I'll shrink those down to give us some extra room to work with. [click]

 In the case of our request to entity mapping [click], it gives us the ability to simply call `ToEntity` to convert our request into the target entity.